 But God, since the Garden of Eden, has proclaimed, “The work is already done.”
 It is in Him and Him alone where we find rest.

 Our flesh will never be satisfied.
 It will never have enough.
 We will never measure up.
 The one thing you have your hopes set on will never satisfy.
 The people you are gripping on for love will at some point, let you down.
 The pat on the back or accomplishment that you think will set you apart is fleeting.
 You cannot get there.
 The mark keeps moving and fleeting.

 Don’t you see, the Enemy hopes our failures and sin will drive a wedge between Jesus and us.
 His sole purpose is to cause division and strife.
-When we are faced with our inadequacies, we have a choice to make.
+When we face our inadequacies, we have a choice to make.

 The Holy Spirit has a different purpose in mind, and it for your ultimate good.
 By pointing out your sinfulness, His intent is to drive you to Jesus instead.
 In Christ we find forgiveness and healing from our sins.
 His objective is to see our need for a Savior, whose love will never end.

 As our eyes are opened to who Jesus truly is…and who we really are…a shift occurs.
 We begin to find our hope, confidence, future, and joy in Him.
-We learn to see our failures as opportunities to learn something new.
-We stop relying on ourselves for answers.
-We let the truth of God’s Word sink in and greater contentment to reside within.
+Likewise, we learn to see our failures as opportunities to learn something new.
+As a result, we stop relying on ourselves for answers.
+Ultimately, we let the truth of God’s Word sink in and greater contentment to reside within.

-What needs to change in you to live life with a godly perspective?
+What needs to change in you to live life with greater contentment?
 In your mind, emotions, and relationships with God and others?